Oil in the Combustion Chamber

-Oil burning in the combustion chamber results in blue colored exhaust.
-Oil enters past the valves and piston rings.
-Worn valve seals allow oil to seep into the cylinders overnight resulting in blue colored exhaust in the morning.
-Bad valves and worn piston rings also cause blue colored exhaust.
-Oil can pass by this weak seal and into the chamber.
-A clogged, faulty or closed PVC valve will cause excessive crankcase pressure to develop.
-This pressure forces oil past the piston rings and into the cylinder.
+Oil burning in the combustion chamber results in the blue-gray colored exhaust.
+Oil enters the chamber past the valves and piston rings.
+Worn valve seals allow the oil to seep into the cylinders overnight, resulting in blue colored exhaust in the morning.

-Black colored exhaust is caused by a rich fuel condition.
-Leaking fuel injectors or excessive fuel pressure can result black colored exhaust at the tailpipe.
-White billowing exhaust is caused by coolant burning in the combustion chamber.
-White colored smoke is typically the result of a bad head gasket or warped cylinder head.
+White-colored exhaust is the result of coolant burning in the combustion chamber.
+It's typically the result of a bad head gasket or warped cylinder head.

 A wet cylinder compression test indicates if it's a valve or the piston rings, causing the blue exhaust.
 After locating a cylinder below specifications, the next step is to perform a wet compression test.
 This test indicates whether it's a bad valve or weak piston rings causing the smoke.
 An ounce or two of oil is inserted into the cylinder.
 The crankshaft is rotated a few times and new compression readings are taken.